 In an interview with costume producer, Robin Bhawanie explains,

-“Mainland Americans are upset because Americans love to get upset about shit that doesn’t concern them and they don’t understand.
-But also indigenous people of TnT have issues with Indian Mas because of the years of insensitivity they’ve been shown by us (contemporary Trinidad).
+“Mainland Americans are upset because Americans don’t understand this does not concern them.
+But also Indigenous People of TnT have had issues with Indian Mas because of the years of insensitivity they’ve been shown by us (contemporary Trinidad).

 Some colours in their culture are used for funerals and honouring ancestors, so it can be offensive to create a costume for mas portraying that.

 It’s really about doing your research as a costume designer when you’re trying to honour an entire RACE of people.
 You really should do your research so that you don’t offend them and a lot of designers don’t do the necessary homework, which is the issue.”